jet-lab/optimorph/README.md

+# Optimorph

-Optimize for the least expensive morphism between any two objects.
+Use graph optimization algorithms dijkstra and bellman-ford to find the lowest cost composite morphism between any two objects.

+This crate builds on the graph optimization crates petgraph and pathfinding, adding several additional features to the optimization algorithms that are not supported by these crates:
+1. Multigraph support with unique identifiable edges called morphisms.
+2. Variable morphism input sizes with input-dependent cost functions.
+3. Accumulation: return values are output from one morphism and fed into successive morphisms as their inputs.
+4. Infallible optimization algorithms with robust handling of negative cost cycles.

-This crate builds on the graph optimization crates petgraph and pathfinding.
-These crates only support single anonymous edges between any two vertices.
+More on point 1: petgraph and pathfinding only support single anonymous edges between any two vertices.
 This crate takes a different approach, elevating the concept of an "edge" to a first class citizen called a "morphism".
 There may be any number of morphisms between any two "objects", which are analogous to vertices in a graph.
 Instead of returning a list of vertices, shortest-path optimization returns a CompositeMorphism that is defined as a sequence of individual morphisms.

-# Cost
+## Cost

 This crate can handle a wide variety of approaches to determine the cost of a composite morphism.
 By default, it uses the basic case where every morphism has equal cost.
 This is an ordinary shortest-path optimization of unweighted directed multigraph.